Choosing an Insulin Pump or CGM

 When choosing a new tech device, the biggest hurdle may be that we don’t know what we don’t know.

-Help has arrived in this self-assessment workbook written by Deborah Samuel, Diabetes Clinical Specialist.
+Help has arrived in this self-assessment workbook written by Deborah Samuel, Diabetes Clinical Specialist with Medtronic Canada.
 Deborah is both a Registered Nurse AND a Registered Psychotherapist, uniquely equipping her to address both the health and quality of life aspects of choosing a diabetes device.

 Systematically and without bias, she poses focused questions about waterproof and warranty, integration, managing your glucose data, dose precision (just how small do my child’s insulin doses need to be to reduce the risk of lows?) and other key considerations, guiding you through the process of identifying: